 SECTION 1.
 MINIMUM REQUIREMENTS FOR TRAFFIC REGULATIONS: All business properties hereinafter improved shall include provision for vehicular access in accordance with the following:

-1. Plans for the erection or structural alteration of any business use dependent on vehicles entering onto the business site or parking lot shall be approved by the Zoning Official, who may require such changes therein in relation to yards, location of curb cuts, width of drives, location of signs and accessory uses, and buildings and construction of buildings as it may deem best suited to insure safety, to minimize traffic difficulties, and to safeguard adjacent properties.
+1. Plans for the erection or structural alteration of any business use dependent on vehicles entering onto the business site or parking lot shall be approved by the Zoning Administrator, who may require such changes therein in relation to yards, location of curb cuts, width of drives, location of signs and accessory uses, and buildings and construction of buildings as it may deem best suited to insure safety, to minimize traffic difficulties, and to safeguard adjacent properties.

-ARTICLE XXVI
+ARTICLE XXV